Kensington Oval, Adelaide

 The Kensington Oval is located on 344 The Parade, Kensington, South Australia.
 Now used primarily for cricket in South Australia, the venue was once Adelaide's premier athletics facility and known as Olympic Sports Field.

 Early history

-From an area originally known as Shipsters Paddock, Kensington Oval was officially opened on Saturday, 10 July 1875.
+From an area originally known as Shipsters Paddock, Kensington Oval was officially opened for play on Saturday afternoon, 10 July 1875 by the Hon.
+L. Glyde, the President of the Kensington Athletic Association.

-The ground was originally used for a range of sports including Australian Rules Football.
-The Kensington Football Club and the Norwood Football Club played at the oval between 1875 and 1897.
+The ground was originally used for a range of sports including Australian Rules Football and Tennis.
+Annual Athletics Sports Carnivals were also held at the venue.
+The Kensington Football Club and the Norwood Football Club, along with other SAFA teams played regularly at the oval between 1875 and 1897 as an alternate venue to Adelaide Oval.

-The Norwood Cycle and Motor Club, now Norwood Cycling Club, the oldest cycling club in the southern hemisphere, had its opening day celebrations at the oval on 4 February 1884.
+The Norwood Cycle and Motor Club, now Norwood Cycling Club, the oldest cycling club in the Southern Hemisphere, had its opening day celebrations at the oval on 4 February 1884.

-Despite being located in Adelaide's eastern suburbs, the oval was also the home ground for the West Adelaide Football Club in 1897.
+Kensington Districts Cricket Club

 As the home ground of the Kensington Districts Cricket Club, Sir Donald Bradman played there often after joining the Kensington club upon his move to Adelaide from Sydney in 1935.
+In 1937 one district cricket match had three Australian Test cricketers participating - Sir Donald Bradman as Captain and Clarrie Grimmett a leg spinner for Kensington, two out of the initial ten Australian Cricket Hall of Fame inductees in 1996, and Clayvel Lindsay "Jack" Badcock a former Tasmanian who opened the batting for Adelaide.

+In 1939, Bradman scored 303 in 226 minutes (41 fours and 1 six), after being dropped on 7 at first slip, in a district game against Glenelg breaking the club record which was previously 222 by Ross Moyle.

+South Australian Football Association Ground (SAFA and SANFL) and Kensington Cricket Club

+In addition to the Norwood Football Club the oval was regularly used by all SAFA (now SANFL) clubs for matches up until the 1897 season after which games were played at the newly opened Jubilee Oval in Adelaide.